armbian/documentation/docs/Hardware_Allwinner_overlays.md

 - Numbers should not contain leading zeros
 - Examples: good - `PA9`, `PG12`; bad - `pa2`, `PG08`

+### Overlay variants

+Some overlays are provided in several variants, i.e. `spi0-spidev` and `spi1-spidev`.
+SoCs may contain multiple bus controllers of the same type, i.e. Allwinner H3 contains 2 SPI controllers and Allwinner A20 contains 4 SPI controllers.

+Please refer to your board documentation and schematic to determine what pins are wired to the pin headers and thus what overlay variant should be used in each case.

+### Overlay conflicts

+Some controllers may share the SoC pins in some configurations.
+For example on Allwinner H3 UART 3 and SPI 1 use the same pins - `PA13`, `PA14`, `PA15`, `PA16`.
+In this case activating both UART 3 and SPI 1 would result in a conflict, and on practice only one interface (either SPI or UART) will be accessible on these pins.

+Please check the SoC specific README, board schematic, SoC datasheet or other documentation if you are unsure about possible conflicts if activating multiple overlays for the controllers that use shared (muxed) pins.

 ### Example `/boot/armbianEnv.txt` contents:

 	verbosity=1